-Join us for this online event to showcase leading-edge thinking in landscape architecture to address a breadth of pressing issues.
+This two-part virtual event showcased leading-edge thinking in landscape architecture to address a breadth of pressing issues.

-In what promises to be a compelling event, the six 2020-2021 LAF Fellowship for Innovation and Leadership recipients will present their projects on energy justice, landscape ethics in California's breadbasket, re-imagining flood control in San Juan, designing for and with the disabled community, water networks in Bogotá, and designing with animals.
+The six 2020-2021 LAF Fellowship for Innovation and Leadership recipients presented their projects on energy justice, landscape ethics in California's breadbasket, re-imagining flood control in San Juan, designing for and with the disabled community, water networks in Bogotá, and designing with animals.

-Featuring: Edmundo Colón Izquierdo, Diego Bermúdez, and Andrea Johnson
+Featuring: Edmundo Colón Izquierdo, Andrea Johnson, and Diego Bermúdez

-Featuring: Roxi Thoren, Alison Hirsch, and Alexa Vaughn-Brainard
+Featuring: Alison Hirsch, Alexa Vaughn, and Roxi Thoren

-The symposium is the culmination of the year-long LAF Fellowship for Innovation and Leadership, and each day features presentations from three of the Fellows.
+The symposium is the culmination of the year-long LAF Fellowship for Innovation and Leadership, and each day featured presentations from three of the Fellows.